igraph/rigraph/revdep/cran.md

 ## revdepcheck results

-We checked 808 reverse dependencies (805 from CRAN + 3 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 13 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 13 new problems
+ * We saw 10 new problems
- * We failed to check 4 packages
+ * We failed to check 0 packages

 Issues with CRAN packages are summarised below.